 Regional Collection Center Satellite Site

 Calhoun county was awarded a grant by the DNR to set up a satellite collection center for household hazardous wastes.
 The site will help county residents manage their unusable household waste such as herbicides, cleaning agents, button batteries and much more.
-You can read the latest issue of the Metro Waste Authority's newsletter to learn what wastes are accepted and other ways to mange them besides disposal through the satellite site.
+You can read the Metro Waste Authority's website to learn what wastes are accepted and other ways to mange them besides disposal through the satellite site.
 The waste site closes for the winter around Nov.
 1 and opens again around April 1.
 You must have an appointment to bring in wastes.
 Please call 297-8323 ext 236 with a list of materials you want to bring in and to make an appointment.

-For more information "green" household cleaners and other supplies, please visit http://planetgreen.discovery.com/go-green/green-cleaning/ There is also a list of the hazards and ingredients in many "green" products and some of hidden dangers.
+For more information "green" household cleaners and other supplies, please visit this site.
+There is also a list of the hazards and ingredients in many "green" products and some of hidden dangers.
 Did you know that many cleaners are not required to list the ingredients?
 To find out why some products are more dangerous than they appear, check out this site! http://static.ewg.org/reports/2012/cleaners_hallofshame/cleaners_hallofshame.pdf

 We are now able to take business waste.
-The business must qualify as a CESQG (conditionally exempt small quantity generator).
+The business must qualify as a VSQG (very small quantity generator).
 For more information and to see if your business qualifies, visit the Metro Waste Authorities website.
 Click here to see the materials that must be submitted.
 Once qualified, call us to make your appointment.
 Fees apply.

 Old Medications.
 Medication disposal practices commonly used today compromise the integrity of water supplies.
 Unused and expired drugs pile up in home medicine cabinets, which increase the likelihood for teenagers, elderly, pets, or others to misuse or abuse them.